go-chassis/go-chassis-examples/archaius/server/README.md

 it include 2 custom files.

 # custom.yaml
-this file's name is considered as key and content of this file is considered as value
+this file's name is considered as key and content of file is considered as value
 ```go
 archaius.AddFile("./conf/custom.yaml",
 	archaius.WithFileHandler(filesource.UseFileNameAsKeyContentAsValue))